 In the summertime, when temperatures rise, outdoor air quality can often be poor thanks to pollution and smog.
-Air quality issues don’t disappear in the Connecticut winter cold, however: they simply move indoors, particularly if there are problems in your home’s heating and ventilation system.
+Air quality issues don’t disappear in the Monterey winter cold, however: they simply move indoors, particularly if there are problems in your home’s heating and ventilation system.
 One of the problems is that indoor air pollutants are often invisible.

 “Most of the things that cause problems are odorless,” says Dr. Nicholas BuSaba, associate professor of otolaryngology at Harvard Medical School.
 “So, in many cases, there’s nothing to alert you to the problem.”

 Nothing except the symptoms these pollutants and allergens can trigger, such as respiratory problems (including asthma flare-ups), fatigue and sleepiness, nasal allergies or even digestive issues.
 The problem often resides in your heating and cooling system.

 Think of your heating and cooling system as the lungs of your home.
 The HVAC (or just heating, if you don’t have air conditioning) takes air in and “breathes” it out through the air ducts in your home.
 Unfortunately, these air ducts are ideal places for indoor pollutants to lurk.